QoifoQ/WIT/README.md

 ```

-Conduct Estimation on simulated data Using WIT estimator with MCD tuning.
+Conduct estimation on simulated data using WIT estimator with MCD tuning.
 ```{r}
 D = Z%*%matrix(gamma,p,1)+error[,2] # The remaining is the intercept
 Y =  1*D+Z%*%alpha+error[,1]